WAEC announces moves to curb exam malpractices

 The examination body has put in place a number of measures to “guarantee test security.”

-Speaking to journalists on Monday, August 22, 2022, Head of Public Affairs of the Council, Agnes Teye Cudjoe said, “These include collaboration with the National Intelligence Bureau, NIB, to monitor the printing of question papers, working closely with a number of security agencies to track and arrest dealers and operators of rogue websites, an inspection of all depots nationwide and depots that needed further fortification have been duly attended to.”
+Speaking to journalists on Monday, 22 August, 2022, Head of Public Affairs of the Council, Agnes Teye Cudjoe said, “These include collaboration with the National Intelligence Bureau, NIB, to monitor the printing of question papers, working closely with a number of security agencies to track and arrest dealers and operators of rogue websites, inspection of all depots nationwide and depots that needed further fortification have been duly attended to.”

 Also, “Serialisation of some question papers, movement of question papers from strong rooms to depots in batches, creation of additional depots for the storage of confidential materials to ensure that the depots are located close to schools to prevent the situation where schools start late or question papers are released to them early.